 You may take showers when you get home.

-Follow up with your doctor to schedule pelvic ultrasounds and exams.
+Follow up with your provider to schedule pelvic ultrasounds and exams.

 - Severe pain that your pain medicine is not controlling